ANCPLabOldenburg/ancp-bids/docs/source/userDocQueryInformation.rst

 Load an existing BIDS dataset
 -----------------------------
 First we read information about a BIDS dataset in to a layout-object using BIDSLayout.
+We use the sample dataset provided with XX ancp-bids datasets ....
 BIDSLayout takes as input the absolute or relative path to a BIDS-dataset and returns a layout in which most of the information about the dataset is held.

 .. code-block:: python
     from ancpbids import BIDSLayout